QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/superelements.rst

 :code:`SUPELEM_INTEGRATOR_<X>`
  is a keyword with which the user can choose from two different time integrators to evaluate the kinematics of the superelement.

+ * 1: The integration is performed with the HHT (Hilber-Hughes-Taylor) integrator (default)
- * 1: The integration is performed with Runge-Kutta 4 (RK4) (more accurate)
+ * 2: The integration is performed with Runge-Kutta 4 (RK4)
- * 2: The integration is performed by first order Euler integration. (faster)
+ * 3: The integration is performed by first order Euler integration.

  The default value is 1: RK4.